2008 NJ Earned Income Tax Credit

 How to Apply

 To receive the NJEITC, you must file a New Jersey resident income tax return.
-This is true even if you are not required to file a return because your income is below New Jersey’s minimum filing threshold.
-The minimum filing threshold for 2008 is $20,000 or less if your filing status is married/civil union couple, filing joint return, head of household, or qualifying widow(er)/surviving civil union partner.
-The minimum filing threshold is $10,000 or less if your filing status is single.
+This is true even if you are not required to file a return because your income is equal to or less than the New Jersey filing threshold amount for your filing status.
+The filing threshold amount for 2008 is $20,000 or less if your filing status is married/civil union couple, filing joint return, head of household, or qualifying widow(er)/ surviving civil union partner.
+The filing threshold is $10,000 or less if your filing status is single.

 When completing your New Jersey income tax return, you must provide the name, social security number, and birth year for any “qualifying child” listed on your Federal Schedule EIC who is not claimed as your dependent for New Jersey purposes.